18F/health-tracking-course/collections/_rubric/id-high-2.md

 ---
 layout: widepage
 title: Consider the User
-lesson: 4
-indicator: development
-priority: high
-visible: true
-date: October 30, 2020
-course: 2
+dimension: id1.2
 overview: |
     Testing is a sometimes misunderstood and, yet, critical aspect of a long-lived software project.
 This is especially true if you are trying to produce high-quality software in an iterative manner.
 This lesson will speak to the role that actual users play in the ongoing testing of a major software project.
-dimension: id1.2
 ---

 # {{ page.title }}

 *This lesson is about measuring progress and the metrics used.
 Understanding progress measurement is a high priority in the outcomes-orientation primary indicator.*

-{% include rubric dimension="id1.2" %}
+{% include rubric dimension=page.dimension %}

 If something is hard or frustrating to use, it just won’t get used the way we intend or at all.
 Without careful thought and planning, it’s easy for a development team to get caught up in hitting goals or milestones of the software without considering the needs of the people who use it.